pkardas/notes/books/head-first-design-patterns/notes.md

 - Identify the aspects of your application that vary and separate them from what stays the same: Observers and data vary.
-- Program to an interface, not an implementation: Subject and Observers are loosely coupled because whet they know about each other are the interfaces they implement.
+- Program to an interface, not an implementation: Subject and Observers are loosely coupled because what they know about each other are the interfaces they implement.
 - Favour composition over inheritance: Subject holds a list of observers, observers hold a reference to the subject.